 Because addiction treatment aims to change deeply embedded habits, relapse can be part of the process.
 However, this is a well-known feature of diabetes, hypertension, asthma, and other chronic diseases with treatment plans that depend on behavior change.
 Just as science is unraveling the causes of addiction, it is also revealing what works in helping people return over time to drug-free lives (Hazelden).

-If you or a loved one is battling the disease of addiction– you don’t have to do it alone.
-Contact us today at the Palm Beach Institute.
+If you or a loved one is battling the disease of addiction—you don’t have to do it alone.
+Contact us today at the Palm Beach Institute to get a free consultation and assessment.
+Our caring staff will work alongside you help you determine which treatment programs work best for your unique situation.
+Start on the road to addiction recovery today.